chanced/npm-run/README.md

 ### Discover scripts

-Execute `run` to enter prompt mode which allows offers a guided selection of scripts.
+Execute `run` to enter prompt mode which offers a guided selection of scripts.

 #### Workspaces